microsoft/ODBC-Specification/ODBC 4.0.md

 In some cases, the size of the data may exceed the length of the bound buffer.
 In this case, the application has the option of ignoring the extra data as in ODBC 3.x (the driver returns 01004, String data right truncated) or having the driver return `SQL_MORE_DATA` at fetch time, based on the value of the [`SQL_ATTR_LENGTH_EXCEPTION_BEHAVIOR`](#381-sql_attr_length_exception_behavior) statement attribute.

-When the driver returns `SQL_MORE_DATA`, the application calls SQLNextColumn in order to determine the column of partially fetched data.
-The bound buffer will be populated and the `str_len_or_ind_ptr` will indicate the total amount of data available, if known, or `SQL_NO_TOTAL` if the driver does not know how much additional data is to be written.
+When the length of data exceeds the bound buffer for string or binary data, and the application has set `SQL_ATTR_LENGTH_EXCEPTION_BEHAVIOR` to `SQL_LE_REPORT`, the driver populates as much data as fits in the allocated buffer, sets `str_len_or_ind_ptr` to indicate the total amount of data available, if known, or `SQL_NO_TOTAL` if the driver does not know how much additional data is to be written, and returns `SQL_MORE_DATA`.
+The application then calls SQLNextColumn in order to determine the column of partially fetched data.
 At this point the application can call SQLGetData in order to retrieve the remainder of the string or binary data.
-The application calls SQLNextColumn in order to continue processing the fetch.
+The application calls SQLNextColumn in order to continue processing additional columns.

 ### 3.8.1 `SQL_ATTR_LENGTH_EXCEPTION_BEHAVIOR`